 Make sure you’ll have precise instruments:

 At long distances, you also need precise adjustment.
 That means you want knobs with definite “clicks” and locking mechanisms, so you can be sure of each measurement you take.
+There shouldn’t be any wiggle room or uncertainty with your turrets!
+Even little discrepancies can throw off your shot by a long way.

 A long range scope should have adjustment turrets with firm, precise clicks.
 At long distance, clarity is even more important, so you’ll want dials with easy gauges, simple figures, and a system you can understand.
 Most long range dials work on .1 or .25 min. adjustment.
 These are designed to work with both mil-dot and BDC reticles.
 (Learn how to use the mil-dot) Exposed or tactical turrets give you a bit more control, and are easier to read mid-shoot.
 These are a bit more manageable on a long range hunt, because you generally won’t have anything knocking against them.